-СО Course Objectives CO-1 Summarize the evolution of the several recordkeeping professions and its diverse relationships with allied disciplines.
-CO-2 Integrate the development of theories of the identification and management of records and recordkeeping systems.
-CO-3 Illustrate the importance of archival records in the study of Indian History.
-CO-4 Assess the methods of preservation and interpretation of records.
+СО The learners will be able to CO-1 Summarize the evolution of the several recordkeeping CO-1 professions and its diverse relationships with allied disciplines.
+CO-2 Integrate the development of theories of the identification and CO-2 management of records and recordkeeping systems.
+CO-3 Illustrate the importance of archival records in the study of CO-3 Indian History.
+CO-4 Assess the methods of preservation and interpretation of CO-4 records.
 CO-5 Reviewing the role of Archives in the Historical study.